 Nanostructured Polymer Blends

-- Sabu Thomas, School of Chemical Sciences, Mahatma Gandhi University, India
+- Sabu Thomas, Professor, School of Chemical Sciences, Mahatma Gandhi University, India

 Over 30% of commercial polymers are blends or alloys or one kind or another.
 Nanostructured blends offer the scientist or plastics engineer a new range of possibilities with characteristics including thermodynamic stablility; the potential to improve material transparency, creep and solvent resistance; the potential to simultaneously increase tensile strength and ductility; superior rheological properties; and relatively low cost.